 - Spousal Support (payments made after separation but before a petition for divorce is made)

 - Alimony Pendente Lite (payments made after divorce proceedings begin but before they are finalized)

 - Alimony (payments made after the divorce is finalized)

 If parents are unable to come to an agreement outside of court as to the care of their children, a court will enforce a custody agreement.
-Considerations in custodial arrangements vary by state, but in most jurisdictions, including Pennsylvania, the “best interests” of the child will be the guiding principle.
+Considerations in custodial arrangements vary by state, but in most jurisdictions, the “best interests” of the child will be the guiding principle.

 Key factors in determining what is best for the child include:

 - Parenting skills

 - The amount of time a parent has to spend with the child

 - Distance between the parents’ domiciles